irondrive/andromeda-server/README.md

 ### Core Framework
 The framework is independent of the apps built for Andromeda and can be used for other projects.
 The core principally provides safe input/output handling and formatting, error handling and logging, and an object-oriented transactional database abstraction.
 The related "server" app is used for server configuration, enabling/disabling apps, and other core-specific tasks.

+The framework can log accesses and errors to the database, or to log files if a data directory is configured.
+It also allows setting up outgoing email configurations that may be used by apps.

 ### Primary Apps
-In pursuit of being a cloud storage provider, Andromeda principally includes the "accounts" and "files" apps.
+In pursuit of being a cloud storage solution, Andromeda principally includes the "accounts" and "files" apps.
 Accounts implements the account management and authentication/session-management tasks.
-Files app provides the filesystem interface, social features, etc.  The files app requires the accounts app.
+Files app provides the filesystem interface and related features.
+The files app requires the accounts app.

 The server app will use the accounts app if it is enabled.
 Otherwise it will assume that CLI is privileged and HTTP is not, since running Andromeda from the CLI entails having access to the database config file and thus full database access.